 In Indiana, the government body that controls licensed Private Investigators is the Private Investigator and Security Guard Licensing Board.
 Once you submit the proof of your ability to meet the requirements and experience/ education to The Board, you will get your Indiana PI business license.
 Most jurisdiction will have a PI beginner’s license, Indiana does not.
 However, being employed under a licensed Indiana PI agency is similar to a beginner’s PI license.
 This is where your struggle will begin.

-Indiana PI Beginner License
+Indiana Private Investigator Beginner License

 Your Private Investigator beginner’s license equivalent in Indiana is just being support staff to an Indiana PI agency.